rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/create-pod-security-policies.md

 ---

 :::caution
 Pod Security Policy is only available in Kubernetes until v1.24.
-[Pod Security Standards](pod-security-standards.md) is the built-in alternative.
+[Pod Security Standards](pod-security-standards.md) are the built-in alternative.
 :::

 [Pod Security Policies (PSPs)](https://kubernetes.io/docs/concepts/security/pod-security-policy/) are objects that control security-sensitive aspects of the pod specification (such as root privileges).